Registered Nursing (RN) Requirements By State

 Nurses in Virginia renew their licenses every two years and qualify for renewal if they complete one of several continuing education requirements.

 RN candidates in Washington must graduate from an approved in-state school on an extensive list or an out-of-state nursing program that has comparable standards for clinical hours.
 The Washington Nursing Commission charges candidates $88 for processing their paperwork, and candidates must register with Pearson Vue and send education verification to the commission to gain approval.
 When candidates earn approval, they receive their license and begin a Transition to Practice program where they work under a preceptor.

 Nurses in Washington must renew their license every three years.
 For each renewal, they must attest to completing 531 hours of nursing practice and 45 continuing education hours over the preceding three years.

 48. West Virginia

-typically begin the exam application process nearly two months before they graduate.
+Nursing students in West Virginia typically begin the exam application process nearly two months before they graduate.
 At that time, candidates should submit their completed application and $70 for the processing fee.
 Candidates can also request a temporary permit, but the West Virginia RN Board accepts only some of these requests.
 Nurses who earn temporary credentials can practice for 90 days under such permits.
 Upon graduation, candidates must submit official transcripts to the board and register with Pearson Vue to take the NCLEX.